Here we look at some of the ways you can maximise your work-flow on the go or just enjoy your iPad more around the home.

 Swipe down from the top right of your iPad to launch Control Centre > Tap on Focus > Choose a preset Focus or select New Focus.
 Tapping on the three dots next to a Focus allows you to customise it.

 How to access apps quickly

 If you're running iPadOS 15 or later, the Dock will have an App Library where all your apps are easily accessible and pre-sorted for you.
 Tap on the icon with the four Apps in it to launch the App Library.
 At the top of the App Library, you can search for any app.

 How to add widgets to your home screen

-In iPadOS 14, you can add widgets to your home screen, as you can on iOS 14.
-To add widgets to your Home screen: Turn your iPad into landscape orientation > Touch and hold the Home screen > Swipe right > Toggle on Keep on Home Screen > Tap "+" to add more widgets > Done.
+You can add widgets to your home screen on your iPad.
+To add widgets to your Home screen: Touch and hold the Home screen > Tap "+" in the top left corner to add more widgets > Done.

 Add a Smart Stack to your Home Screen

 Smart Stack shows you relevant information throughout the day, such as weather, your next calendar event or photos from your library.
-To add a Smart Stack to your Home screen: Turn your iPad into landscape orientation > Touch and hold the Home Screen > Tap on "+" > Tap on Smart Stack > Add Widget > Done.
+To add a Smart Stack to your Home screen: Touch and hold the Home Screen > Tap on "+" > Tap on Smart Stack > Add Widget > Done.